RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 Could someone please build this for me? : )

-Until we see a more centralized solution, be sure to keep an eye out on websites and social media, check out the variety of tool lists and their discussions, and explore around to find new tools and ideas.
+Until we see a more centralized solution, be sure to keep an eye out on websites and social media, check out the variety of tool lists and their discussions, and explore around to find new tools, services, and ideas.

-Even if you think a tool or idea is well established or obvious, it doesn't hurt to share it.
+Even if you think a tool is well established or obvious, it doesn't hurt to share it.
 We have new folks in the field every day, and even a veteran will miss the occasional invaluable tool.

 Cheers!